Achillea millefolium; Milfoil

 - Liquid extracts

-Ask your health care provider to help you determine a dose.
+Ask your provider to help you determine a dose.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 If you are allergic to plants in the aster family (chrysanthemums, daisies, and ragweed), you may be allergic to yarrow, either taken by mouth or applied to the skin.